Frequently Asked Questions about St. Mary Catholic School

 How does the school day begin?

 The entire school participates in Morning Prayer and announcements at 8:10 am.
-Students in grades 3 through 8 participate in a rotating schedule and attend morning Mass.
+All students attend Mass on Friday mornings.

 Dismissal will begin at 2:55 PM on full days and at 12:00 PM on early dismissal days, unless otherwise announced.